-- (1) Internal review by Water and Waste Water, Disaster Management teams was not required due to the minimal risks and assessment requirements for the existing use. - (2) Advice from Civil Works team was requested regarding the driveway cross-over location for lot 2.
+(1) Internal review by Civil Works, Water and Waste Water, Disaster Management teams was not required due to the minimal risks and assessment requirements for the existing use.

 4.4.2 External stakeholder comments

 (1) Not applicable-the application did not require referral.